-- The agency has a longstanding program focused on managing risks to the cyber supply chain, software quality and security, and security development and engineering resources – across research, standards, and transition to practice.
+- The agency has a long-standing program focused on managing cybersecurity risks in the supply chain, software quality and security, and security development and engineering resources – across research, standards, and transition to practice.
 For details about the relevant resources produced by NIST to date, go to our resources page.

 - NIST has been a key resource and clearinghouse for public and private organizations interested in different approaches to conformity assessment.
 That includes tracking resources related to conformity assessment, including several federal programs aimed at educating consumers.

 Q2.
-How will NIST involve the private sector and other government agencies in carrying out the engagement called for by the Executive Order?
+How has NIST involved the private sector and other government agencies in carrying out the labeling-related engagement called for by the Executive Order?

-- In addition, manufacturers, distributors, government agencies (especially the Federal Trade Commission and Consumer Product Safety Commission), consumers and others in the private and public sectors were asked to submit one- or two-page position papers providing suggestions and feedback on the challenges and practical approaches to consumer software labeling pilots.
+- In addition, manufacturers, distributors, government agencies (especially the Federal Trade Commission and Consumer Product Safety Commission), consumers and others in the private and public sectors have been asked to submit one- or two-page position papers providing suggestions and feedback on the challenges and practical approaches to consumer cybersecurity labeling.

 Q3.
 Will NIST stand up and manage programs in these two areas?

-- No. NIST will identify key elements of labeling programs in terms of minimum requirements and desirable attributes – rather than establishing its own programs.
+- No. NIST is identifying key elements of labeling programs in terms of minimum requirements and desirable attributes – rather than establishing its own programs.

-- NIST is seeking public comments on its recent review of standards and existing security labeling schemes to inform consumers about the security of products.
-These existing efforts might be compatible with the criteria and schemes which NIST develops.
+- NIST has sought public comments on its review of standards and existing security labeling schemes to inform consumers about the security of products.

-- The agency will specify desired outcomes, allowing providers and customers to choose best solutions for their devices and environments.
+- NIST is specifying desired outcomes, allowing providers and customers to choose best solutions for their devices and environments.
 One size may not fit all, and multiple solutions might be offered by label providers.